sambacha/dappspec/solidity/src/README.md

 value is established in another way: **the teachers are paid to read.**

-**Instead of learning to establish value, many authors learn a different function for introductions, a function that emphasizes creating a stable base for the essay.** In this model, the chief function of the writing as a whole is to explain, and so the function of the introduction is to prepare the reader to understand the material.
-The imaginary situation is that the reader doesn’t know much (or anything) about the topic, and so the writer’s job in the introduction is primarily to give enough background information about a topic so that readers could move smoothly to the main ideas of the paper.
+**Instead of learning to establish value, many authors learn a different function for introductions, a function that emphasizes creating a stable base for their work (i.e a justification).** In this model, the chief function of the documentation as a whole is to explain, and so the function of the introduction is to prepare the reader (auditor) to understand the material.
+The imaginary situation is that the reader doesn’t know much (or anything) about the topic (the work), and so the author’s job in the introduction is primarily to give enough background information about a topic so that readers could move smoothly to the main ideas of the paper.

 >**Note** <br />